Kokoda Track campaign: War crimes

-During the Tokyo War Crimes trial after the war, there was not enough evidence to charge Japanese soldiers with acts of cannibalism.
+During the Tokyo War Crimes trial after the war, there was not enough evidence to charge Japanese servicemen with acts of cannibalism.
 Some Japanese soldiers were tried and convicted in Australian-run military courts held in New Guinea.
 The Japanese were also responsible for the torture and execution of both combatant and non-combatant personnel including two female missionaries, May Hayman and Mavis Parkinson, during the campaign.
 Though not limited to the early stages of the campaign, McCarthy recounts events in the initial phase of the Kokoda campaign.
 All of the Australian servicemen captured during the course of the campaign were executed.

-Australian soldiers also treated their opponents harshly.
-Most took a "no quarter" attitude, and killed Japanese personnel rather than attempt to take them prisoner in the infrequent occasions where Japanese troops attempted to surrender.
-Despite official instructions against doing so, Australian soldiers often took the personal possessions of dead Japanese and there were several instances where gold teeth were taken from corpses.
-These attitudes were influenced by a view that the Japanese were deceitful, a desire to exact revenge for atrocities committed against Allied personnel (including the killing of prisoners of war), and latent racism.
+Australian troops also treated their opponents harshly.
+Most adopted a "no quarter" attitude and summarily executed Japanese military personnel during the infrequent occasions where they attempted to surrender.
+Despite official instructions against doing so, Australian servicemen often looted and mutilated Japanese corpses, on several instances taking gold teeth from them.
+These attitudes and actions were motivated by a variety of factors, including a view that the Japanese were deceitful, a desire to exact revenge for atrocities against Australian military personnel and widespread racism.